gordo-v1su4/comfyui-swarmui-backends/COOLIFY_DEPLOYMENT.md

 ### Common Issues

 #### Build Failures
-- Check the build logs in Coolify
+- Check the build logs in Coolify dashboard
 - Ensure all dependencies are properly specified in the Dockerfile
 - Verify the repository URL is correct
+- Check that the Dockerfile is in the root directory

-#### Port Conflicts
+#### Port Configuration Issues
+- Ensure "Ports Exposes" is set to `8188`
+- Ensure "Ports Mappings" is set to `8188:8188`
-- Ensure ports 8188 and 7860 are not already in use
+- Check that the port isn't already in use by another application
-- Modify port mappings if necessary

 #### GPU Issues
-- Verify GPU access is enabled in Coolify
+- Verify GPU is enabled in Resource Limits section
 - Check that NVIDIA Container Toolkit is installed on the host
 - Ensure CUDA drivers are up to date
+- Verify Custom Docker Options include `--runtime=nvidia --gpus all`

+#### Volume Mount Issues
+- Ensure all volume mounts are properly configured in Persistent Storage
+- Check that source paths exist on the host system
+- Verify file permissions on host directories

 #### Model Loading Issues
 - Verify model files are in the correct directories